apohllo/computational-linguistics/4-efficient-attention.md

 ## Techniques to Compare

-### 1. BF16 Mixed Precision (baseline)
+### 0. Full precision training (baseline)
-Train the model using:
+- use full precision (FP/TF32) for model training
+- define the largest batch size that fits into memory

+If the batch size is very small, or does not fit into memory even for BS=1, reduce the model size:
+- number of layers,
+- sequence length,
-- `torch.cuda.amp.autocast(dtype=torch.bfloat16)`
+- hidden dimension.
-- `GradScaler` if needed

-This serves as the **baseline configuration**.
 It should be implemented **before** the other techniques.
+Observe the memory consumption and make sure the largest batch size is used.

+### 1. BF16 Automatic Mixed Precision
+Use `torch.cuda.amp.autocast(dtype=torch.bfloat16)`

+This is the first optimization.
+* Run the experiment with the same settings as in the baseline and measure the memory consumption.
+* Compare the final perplexity after 1 epoch.
+* Repeat the experiment with the largest batch size possible, compare the final perplexity and training time.

 ### 2. FlashAttention
 Replace the default attention mechanism with **FlashAttention** (v2 preferred, v1 acceptable).

-You may use:
-- `flash-attn` library
-- Hugging Face integration in `transformers` (if your model supports it)

-Aim to maximize throughput and batch size.
+You should use the flash-attn library.
+Check the documentation, to reduce the installation time.
+Run the same experiments as with BF16.
+Take into account that FA only supports automatic BF16 mixed precision.

 ### 3. Windowed (Local) Attention
-Replace full self-attention with sliding-window attention (e.g., `Longformer-style`, `Llama local attention`, custom block-local attention).
+Replace full self-attention with sliding-window attention.
+Use the implementation provided by `flash-attn`.

 Requirements:
 - Window size must be configurable
 - Model architecture should stay otherwise identical

+Repeat the same experiments as in setup 1.
 Measure the trade-off between memory reduction and degradation of perplexity.

 ### 4. Gradient Checkpointing